Kynlos/KynlosWebServer/README.md

 - Gzip and Brotli compression for improved transfer speeds
 - Basic authentication with configurable authorized users
 - Virtual hosts support for hosting multiple websites or domains
+- URL redirects for redirecting users from old or outdated URLs to new ones or external websites
 - Customizable entry point (default: `index.html`)
 - Logging of requests to a log file
 - Graceful shutdown on Ctrl-C
 - Opens the entry point in a web browser on server start
+- Email verification for new user registrations to prevent spam accounts
+- SQLite database integration for managing user accounts and enabling user registration and login

 ## Requirements

 - Python 3.x
 - `php` command available in PATH (for PHP script execution)
 - `OpenSSL` Python library (for HTTPS support)
+- `sqlite3` Python library (for SQLite database integration)

 ## Configuration